Maryhill Burgh Halls: Restoration of the building

 In 2004 the Maryhill Burgh Halls Trust was set up in order to bring the complex back into use for the local community.
 In 2006 the Cities Growth Fund granted the Maryhill Burgh Halls Trust £1.1 million.
 This funding allowed the Trust to carry out various preliminary tasks pertaining the restoration of Maryhill Burgh Halls including the necessary design and planning application work.
 The restoration of Maryhill Burgh Halls took place between 2008 and 2011.

 Stonework and masonry repairs in order to secure the stability of the structure took place in 2008.
 Funding for the remaining restoration and development work was secured in Autumn 2009 after five years of campaigning by the Trust.
 A total of £9.2 million funding for the restoration and development of the halls was secured.
 In November 2009 transfer of ownership of the halls, the police station, and the fire station from Glasgow City Council to the Maryhill Burgh Halls Trust took place.
 The main restoration and development work on the parts of the complex under the stewardship of the Maryhill Burgh Hall Trust also started in November 2009.
 This work was completed in November 2011, and the halls re-opened in April 2012.

 The main funding sources for the restoration and development of Maryhill Burgh Halls are: Scottish Government City Growth Fund Phases 1 and 2, The Heritage Lottery Fund, Big Lottery (Growing Community Assets), The European Regional Development Fund (ERDF), Glasgow City Council Better Glasgow Fund, Glasgow City Council Vacant and Derelict Land Fund, Scottish Government Town Centre Regeneration Fund, Historic Scotland, Scottish Government Wider Role Fund, and Robertson Trust.
 The baths remained under the ownership of Glasgow City Council.
 A separate project was undertaken by Glasgow City Council to convert the former baths into a modern leisure centre for the community of Maryhill.
 The leisure centre was opened in April 2010 and makes available a 25m swimming pool, sauna, gym, sports hall, dance studio, and other facilities for community use.

 Maryhill Burgh Halls Trust

 Maryhill Burgh Halls is owned and run by the Maryhill Burgh Halls Trust.
 The Maryhill Burgh Halls Trust was established in November 2004.
 It is a partnership between local residents, Cube and Maryhill Housing Associations, Glasgow City Council, Elected Members, and officers of local organisations.
 Members of the public can apply to join Maryhill Burgh Halls Trust.
 It currently has 180 members.
 The Board of the Trust includes members of the public who are local residents or who work in the local area and have been or are active in Community Development Work in the area over a number of years.
 They are elected on to it by the members of Maryhill Burgh Halls Trust at the Annual General Meeting.
-The Board may also co-opt members from time time.
+The Board may also co-opt members from time to time.